 6. Religion and its Influence on Caribbean Art

-In the Caribbean religion is largely influenced by ethnicities, ancestral backgrounds, and cultures.
+Religion in the Caribbean is heavily influenced by ethnicities, ancestral backgrounds, and cultures.

-Because of repeated waves of migration, by people of different beliefs, it has resulted in a diverse range of religions being practised around the Caribbean Islands, ranging from:
+Because of repeated waves of migration by people of various beliefs, the Caribbean Islands now have a diverse range of religions practised, ranging from: